Q. WHAT IS A CAT CAFÉ?

 Q. WHAT CAN I EXPECT WHEN I VISIT THE CATS IN BLOOM?

-A. Customers can sit and play with the cats or simply do quiet work, read, or meet other individuals while in the company of cats.
+A. Guests can sit and play with the cats or simply do quiet work, read, or meet other individuals while in the company of cats.
 We recommend simply sitting down and letting the cats come to you (don’t worry, they will)!
 If you have or had a cat at home, you already know that cats love to sleep!
 The cats won’t be playful all the time.
 Cats sleep around 16 hours each day and many visitors sometimes wish they were a cat.

 Q. CAN I VISIT IF I’M NOT INTERESTED IN ADOPTING A CAT?